 Step 3: Craft the Armor, Tools, or Weapons

 Now, you will need to previously have a Diamond piece of whatever armor you want to create.
 Netherite is technically a Diamond upgrade, you won't be crafting a separate item.
-Put the Diamond piece into your crafting table or inventory along with a Netherite Ingot and it will be upgraded to a Netherite version!
+Put the Diamond piece into your Smithing Table along with a Netherite Ingot and it will be upgraded to a Netherite version!
 Here's an example of creating a Netherite Chestplate:

-If your Diamond piece was worn down at all, it will be fully repaired once you upgrade it to Netherite.
-You will lose any enchantments you had on the armor or weapon previously.
+You used to lose any enchantments you had on the armor or weapon previously, but now that you use the Smithing Table that is no longer the case.
 If you need to repair a Netherite item, you can use Netherite Ingots with an Anvil to do so!